 Make sure you use the SMART approach to set your sales objectives.
 A SMART goal is a well-formulated goal which is specific (S), measurable (M), achievable (A), relevant (R), and time-bound (T).
 The SMART approach helps you define a crystal clear goal which is specific, measurable, and more attainable.

-Categorize your goals into short term and long term goals.
+Categorise your goals into short term and long term goals.
 Define goals for 1 year, 3 years, and 5 years in advance.

 Step 2: Define Your Target Market